Come home to yourself

 My approach is shaped by a mix of formal training, lived experience, practices and tools that support meaningful, lasting change—both inner and outer.
 This includes:

-How is Coaching different from Psychotherapy, Mentorship, or Consulting?
+How is Coaching different from Psychotherapy, Advising, or Consulting?

-People often ask how coaching differs from therapy, mentorship, or consulting.
+People often ask how coaching differs from psychotherapy, advising, or consulting.
 While all forms of support can be valuable, here’s how I see the distinctions:

 • Coaching is a collaborative, future-oriented partnership that helps you create meaningful change in your life or work.
 As your coach, I hold space, ask powerful questions, offer practices, and walk with you as you reconnect with your own clarity, courage, and wisdom.
 The goal is sustainable transformation–rooted in self-awareness and aligned action